 - Forever wild open space (protected by easement or preserve) — 70% reduction

-- Public access land qualifies for an additional — 25% reduction over 1, 2, or 3
+- Public access land qualifies for an additional 25% reduction.

 Two limitations apply to these percent reductions: